 An effective way to maintain a fast website is by using as few plugins as possible if you are using WordPress or another CMS.
 Plugins are made of PHP code and add functionality and database queries.
 The speed of your website goes down if the number of plugin increases.
 More plugins also mean more bugs and potentially more security holes.
 Even if you don’t actively use a plugin, the plugin code/CSS is still loaded and this affects your website speed.

 Caching your site helps improve page load times significantly for returning visitors.
 When you have caching enabled, your web page will save its static files, like images and HTML documents, in temporary files on the visitor’s computer.

 Popular content management systems like WordPress and Drupal will have static caching features that convert dynamically generated pages to static HTML files and help improve the Website speed.

 A simple method for compressing your website’s files is gzip and it helps save bandwidth and speed up page load times.
-The way Gzip works by compressing the files into a zip file, which makes it easier and faster for the user’s browser to load.
+The way Gzip works by compressing the files into a zip file, makes it easier and faster for the user’s browser to load.
 The user’s browser then unzips the file and shows the content.
 The transmitting content from the server to the browser’s method saves a lot of time and it is way more efficient.

 You can enable Gzip by simply adding the following code into your .htaccess file:

 CDNs are data centers spread across the globe, where you can store cached copies of your website.
 When someone tries to access it, they’ll get sent to the nearest data center, which in turn means less strain on your servers and better overall loading times for your visitors.